-How to change the color of hydrangeas – Learn how to change hydrangea colour now!
+How to change the colour of hydrangeas – Learn how to change hydrangea colour now!

-One of the most exciting things about hydrangeas is the ability for them to change color from pink to blue, blue to pink and even to a dramatic mauve/purple color.
+One of the most exciting things about hydrangeas is the ability for them to change colour from pink to blue, blue to pink and even to a dramatic mauve/purple colour.

-Firstly not all hydrangeas can change color, the only hydrangea that have the ability to change there flower color as if by magic are the hydrangea macrophylla varieties.
-These are the large mop head hydrangeas as seen in most gardens and the delicate looking lacecap varieties which all though popular are not seen in as many gardens.
+Firstly not all hydrangeas can change colour, the only hydrangea that have the ability to change their flower colour as if by magic are the hydrangea macrophylla varieties.
+These are the large mop head hydrangeas as seen in most gardens and the delicate looking lacecap varieties which all through popular are not seen in as many gardens.

 - Only the macrophylla hydrangeas can change colour

-- You cannot change the color of white macrophylla hydrangeas.
+- You cannot change the colour of white macrophylla hydrangeas.

 - It is a lot easier to turn pink hydrangeas blue than it is to turn blue hydrangeas pink

-- It is easier to change the color of hydrangeas in pots’
+- It is easier to change the colour of hydrangeas in pots’

-- Flower color is determined by the PH level of the soil (alkaline soil = pink hydranges, acidic soil = blue flowers)
+- Flower colour is determined by the PH level of the soil (alkaline soil = pink hydrangeas, acidic soil = blue flowers)

 - ph 1-7 is acid (1 being more acidic)